d11e9/avatar/AIP/AIP-2.md

 WoT contract is linked list indexable by address containing a rating `int`.

-A reference WoT contract is available at: [contracts/wot.sol](/contracts/wot.sol) the above example address is one such contract

 The owner of the avatar can add, remove, incrementRating, decrementRating for an arbitrary set of addresses, while these can be arbitrary eth accounts or contract addresses, it is assumed that in the basic case this will be the contact address of other avatars.

     contract WoT is owned, mortal, LinkedListAddressInt {